Opinion

 By contrast, the FT authors portray 24/7 CFE as some sort of clean energy and climate footprint panacea.
 But this is not so.
 Google’s 24/7 strategy is inherently insular.
 It actively encourages companies to optimize not for what best helps mitigate climate change, but instead only to match their own individual corporate load and only ever doing so locally — ignoring the fact that this requires building renewable energy in the areas scientists say are least impactful, for example adding to California’s growing problem of renewables oversupply.

-Google has been furiously trying to fund experts to argue that this 24/7 CFE strategy of not prioritizing emissions reductions is somehow counterintuitively the most emissions-reducing strategy.
-A couple like Jesse Jenkins of Princeton’s Zero Lab have indeed found solid evidence that 24x7 can do some modest but very real good in certain specific circumstances, like when subsidizing clean hydrogen production.
+Jesse Jenkins of Princeton’s Zero Lab has found solid evidence that 24x7 can do some modest but very real good in certain specific circumstances, like when subsidizing clean hydrogen production.
 Jenkins’s intriguing findings have found widespread interest, and they should.
+Yet Google has been furiously trying to fund other experts to argue that this 24/7 CFE strategy of not prioritizing emissions reductions is somehow counterintuitively the most emissions-reducing strategy across the board.

 More often, though, even many studies Google itself has funded — like this report from the International Energy Agency (IEA) or this report from environmental nonprofit RMI — instead quietly contradict Google’s own claims, showing that in the majority of contexts 24/7 CFE leads to less climate impact than more conventional strategies, not more.
 It’s a shame the FT missed this equally crucial research on all the problems with 24/7 CFE.